decodewithdeepak/node-js/0_notes/node-js-notes.md

 Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js that provides schema validation, casting, and business logic hooks.

+> For MongoDB (NoSQL), we have ODM (Object Data Modeling) library called Mongoose.
+And for SQL databases, we have ORM (Object Relational Mapping) libraries like Prisma and Drizzle.

 #### Installation of Mongoose

 To use Mongoose, you need to install it in your Node.js project: